Diocese of Gary: 1900 to 1950

-1956 to 2000
+1950 to 2000

+The Missionaries of the Precious Blood in 1951 founded Calumet College of St. Joseph in Hammond, an extension of Saint Joseph's College in Collegeville.
+Today it is Saint Joseph's College of Indiana.

 In 1956, Pope Pius XII erected the Diocese of Gary, removing Lake, Porter, LaPorte, and Starke Counties from the Diocese of Fort Wayne.
 He named Andrew Grutka of Fort Wayne as the first bishop of Gary.
 Grutka selected Holy Angels church as his cathedral, renaming it as the Cathedral of the Holy Angels.
 The new diocese had 129 active diocesan priests, 77 parishes, 60 parish schools and 135,485 Catholics, about 25 percent of the population of the four counties.

-Grutka retired in 1984.
+The Poor Handmaids of Christ in 1973 founded St. Mary's Hospital in Hobart.
+Today it is Saint Mary Medical Center Grutka retired in as bishop of Gary in 1984.

 Pope John Paul II appointed Auxiliary Bishop Norbert Gaughan of the Diocese of Greensburg as the second bishop of Gary in 1984.
-During his tenure as bishop, Gaughan ordained three priests and started a diocesan newspaper, the Northwest Indiana Catholic.
+During his tenure as bishop, Gaughan ordained three priests.
 In 1986, he established the Catholic Services Appeal.
 Gaughan created the “We Can Change the Future” program for the creation of pastoral councils.
+In 1987, Gaughan started publication of a diocesan newspaper, the Northwest Indiana Catholic.

 After Gaughan suffered a stroke, the pope named Auxiliary Bishop Dale Melczek of the Archdiocese of Detroit in 1995 as coadjutor bishop to assist Gaughan.
-When Gaughan retired in 1996, Melczek automatically became bishop of Gary.
+When Gaughan retired as bishop of Gary in 1996, Melczek became bishop of Gary.